Things to know for building your very first Android app

 In short, creating the app in Android environment will ask for your expertise in a number of areas including basic knowledge on SDK (software development kit), IDE (Integrated development environment) such as Android Studio or Eclipse, Java software development kit (JDK) along with the necessary information on how to test your app after developing the same.

-All this information will only feed you with initial development, and you will need to indulge yourself into deep coding to register your app in the Google Play.
+All this information will only feed you with initial development, and you will need to indulge yourself into deep coding to register your app in Google Play.

 The dense amount of information available for “Android app development” may confuse an amateur, so I am starting from the very basic and going to offer you insightful information on how to kickstart the development of Android applications.
 This approachable guide will help you to know the hacks of creating Android apps with the utmost ease.

-The very first requirement you need to fulfill with Android app development approach is to get software called Integrated Development Environment or IDE.
+The very first requirement you need to fulfill with the Android app development approach is to get software called Integrated Development Environment or IDE.
 Android Studio is the most common IDE used for Android application development.
 Google offers it for free, and thus you can have all the tools and the related technique at your disposal after getting your development kit downloaded from Android Studio.

 The significance of downloading IDE lies in having the UI to enter and commit your code.
 The powerful software will highlight the things for you in case you enter the wrong value.